-One Works has been appointment to design the expansion of Latvia’s Riga Airport.
-The airport is now entering the first phase of an ambitious development project, which includes the construction of a new passenger terminal with a capacity of 10 MAPS over five years.
+One Works had been appointed to design the expansion of Latvia’s Riga Airport.
+The airport is now entering the first phase of an ambitious development project (Runway 2027), which includes the construction of a new passenger terminal with a capacity of 12 mppa over five years.

 Clarity in space and visibility are central to our design vision to provide a minimalist approach commonly seen in the Nordic countries.
 Biophilic elements are being explored to create a warming, natural environment that reflects local character, including the use of natural, wooden materials for the internal finishes and roof of the terminal building.
 The introduction of a green roof will provide additional seating areas and a kid’s play area in order to drastically enhance passenger experience.

-Externally, the new expansion of Riga Airport will be characterized by a transparent glazed curtain wall with shading metal and wood elements.
+Externally, the new expansion of Riga Airport (47,000 sqm) will be characterized by a transparent glazed curtain wall with shading metal and wood elements.

 Give the airport is at the centre of a fast growing infrastructural scenario, One Works carried out a holistic, multidisciplinary approach to deliver a project that aspires to the best solutions that an intermodal node must aim for.

 In a hybrid world between physical and digital like ours, considerable importance has also been given to the integration of smart technologies to improve the user experience from multiple points of view.